A c++ project organization trick

 Say that you have a Makefile based approach to the build you can specify a preprocessor directive from the command line that defines a DEBUG symbol:

 DEBUG ?= 0 all: dependencies ifeq($(DEBUG),0) $(CC) -DDEBUG ... else $(CC) ... endif

 Then in your code you can do the following:

 #ifndef DEBUG static_assert(false, "not implemented"); #endif #ifndef DEBUG static_assert(false, "not unit tested"); #endif

-You can also use #error if you don't have static_assert, however you can't check the logic for templates or constexpr based with the #error approach.
+You can also use #error if static_assert is not available to you, however you can't check the logic for templates or constexpr based with the #error approach.

 When you then build the project with:

 Anything that was marked as needing the DEBUG symbol defined will now throw a static assertion if you try to build it in a non-debug mode.
 To build those things requires: